-December is finally here, heralding the start of Winter.
-And with it a month of festive planning, carols by candlelight and sellotape everywhere!
-Since, here at home, we also celebrate two birthdays this month, the celebrating can seem never ending.
-I mean there’s only so much cake you can eat, isn’t there?
-Fear not, because this Winter Fruit Topped Pavlova is the perfect celebratory dessert.
+Finally December is here, heralding the start of Winter.
+And with it we celebrate a month of festive planning, carols by candlelight and sellotape everywhere!
+While, here at home, there are also two birthdays during December, the celebrating can seem never ending.
+Since there’s only so much cake you can eat, fear not, because this gluten free Winter Fruit Topped Pavlova is the perfect celebratory dessert.

 Tips For The Perfect Pavlova:

-Pavlovas always feel like such an elegant dessert.
-Yet they are simple to make as long as a few basic rules are followed.
-They cannot be rushed.
+For me, Pavlovas always feel like such an elegant dessert.
+Since they are simple to make as long as you follow a few basic rules.
+And they cannot, must not and should not be rushed.
 Either during the whisking or baking stage.
 While whisking, all of the sugar must be given time to dissolve in the egg white, otherwise it will leak out during cooling and the meringue will collapse.
-Likewise, once baked the pavlova should be left to cool slowly, preferably in the oven as it also cools down.
-As a result of rushing this stage the meringue structure is likely to crack badly.
+Likewise, after baking it is important to leave the Pavlova to cool slowly, preferably in the oven.
+Rushing this stage can cause the meringue structure to badly crack.

-Do not let the previous advice put you off of making a pavlova.
-Rather it should encourage you.
-Take an extra five minutes (that’s 5 minutes not forever!) to ensure the meringue is properly mixed.
-Also bake the Pavlova in the evening, leaving it in the oven overnight to cool.
-Allowing the meringue to cool slowly overnight without tying up the oven.
+Please do not let the previous advice discourage you from making a pavlova.
+Rather I hope it has the opposite effect and encourages you.
+Because, taking an extra five minutes (that’s 5 minutes not forever!) to ensure the meringue is properly mixed will improve your bake..
+Another tip is to bake the Pavlova in the evening, leaving it in the oven overnight to cool.
+Since this allows the meringue to cool slowly overnight without tying up the oven.
+Resulting in a quick assembly job the next day and easy your festive workload!

-Should the meringue crack, it will be covered with whipped cream and fruit.
-And no one ever need know!
+And if the meringue does crack, it will be covered with whipped cream and fruit.
+While no one ever need know!

 Recipe: Winter Fruit Topped Pavlova serves 8